tonyaldon/settings/README.md

 		cd settings
 		make git_repositories

+2. Install `takbl` keyboard layout and active it:

+		cd path/to/settings/keyboard-layout
+		sudo make install

-2. Install some debian pakages and python packages:
+3. Install some debian pakages and python packages:

 		make deb_packages
 		make python_packages

-3. Set the links in the `$HOME` directory:
+4. Set the links in the `$HOME` directory:

 		make links
+		source .bashrc

-4. (optional) Structure the `$HOME` directory:
+5. (optional) Structure the `$HOME` directory:

 		make home_directory

-5. Install `takbl` keyboard layout and active it:

-		cd path/to/settings/keyboard-layout
-		sudo make install

 6. Install `emacs` (snapshot), `cask` and all the dependencies of my emacs configuration: